-Teaching standards within the College remained very high in 2017/18 with 93% of lesson observations graded as 'good' or 'outstanding'.
-During the 2017/18 academic year over 500 sessions were observed.
-The latest available information on Learner Satisfaction from July 2018 showed a 94% overall satisfaction rate.
-This included a 94%student satisfaction for teaching, learning and assessment.
+Teaching standards within the College remained very high in 2018/19 with 94% of lesson observations graded as 'good' or 'outstanding'.
+The latest available information on Learner Satisfaction from July 2019 showed a 93% overall satisfaction rate from the FE on Programme QDP Survey.
+This is further evidences by a 95% student satisfaction for teaching, learning and assessment from the Ofsted Learner Views Survey 2018-2019.